 • For dinner and the best traditional Cretan Ntako go to Mesostrato.

-Crete is undoubtedly beautiful and remember that you need time and a car to discover its beauties.
+Crete is undoubtedly beautiful.
+Remember that you need time and a car to discover its beauties.
 Oh my gosh, how nice it would be to be there right now! ♥

 I was surprised to find out on Instagram, where I have the chance to interact with some of you, that many people are interested in the beautiful island of Samos and were asking for Samos tips.
 I promised in another blog post that I will write down and share my knowledge on The Viennese Girl blog, so here we go: